 As one of the responses points out, the Plaintiff should make sure that the Defendant is not judgment proof before proceeding with the civil lawsuit.
 Otherwise, a judgment against a defendant with no assets will probably result in little more than unpaid legal fees for Plaintiff.

-Pain and suffering Premises liability for personal injuries Personal injury Personal injury lawsuits Personal injury settlement Evidence for personal injury cases Fault laws and personal injury cases Types of personal injuries Personal injury and car accidents Property liability Lawsuits and disputes Evidence
+Pain and suffering Premises liability for personal injuries Personal injury Personal injury lawsuits Personal injury settlement Evidence for personal injury cases Fault laws and personal injury cases Types of personal injuries Car Accidents Property liability Lawsuits and disputes Evidence

 Sign up to receive a 3-part series of useful information and advice about personal injury law.